LichtargeLab/EA-Pathways/README.md

 Required packages are included in ea-pathways.yml. <br>

 ## Installation
-The repository can be cloned using: git@github.com:LichtargeLab/EAML.git
+The repository can be cloned using: <br>
+git clone git@github.com:LichtargeLab/EAML.git

 ## Usage